-- A planned E-Safety programme is provided as part of Computing / PHSE and is regularly revisited - this include the use of ICT and new technologies in and outside the school - Key E-Safety messages are reinforced as part of a planned programme of assemblies and pastoral activities - Pupils are taught in all lessons to be critically aware of the materials / content they access on-line and be guided to validate the accuracy and plausibility of information - Pupils are taught in all lessons to be critically aware of the materials / content they access on-line and are guided to validate the accuracy of information. - Pupils are taught to acknowledge the source of information used and to respect copyright when using material accessed on the internet - Pupils are supported in building resilience to radicalisation (extreme views), by providing a safe environment for debating controversial issues and helping them to understand how they can influence and participate in decision-making - Pupils are aware of the Student / Pupil AUA's and are encouraged to adopt safe and responsible use of ICT, the internet and mobile devices both within and outside the school - Pupils are aware that their network activity is monitored and where pupils are allowed to freely search the internet, their internet activity is being scrutinised - Pupils may need to research topics that would normally be blocked and filtered.
-Any request to unfilter blocked sites, for a period of time, must be auditable - Rules for use of ICT systems / internet are posted in all rooms - Pupils are taught the importance of information security and the need to keep information such as their password safe and secure - Staff act as good role models in their use of ICT, the internet and mobile devices - Due to the pandemic, we now have a successful Remote Learning policy in place, where children work on Microsoft Teams. - Working safely online is reinforced each day and children are aware of how to keep themselves and others safe on the internet.
+- A planned E-Safety programme is provided as part of Computing / PHSE and is regularly revisited - this include the use of ICT and new technologies in and outside the school - Key E-Safety messages are reinforced as part of a planned programme of assemblies and pastoral activities - Pupils are taught in all lessons to be critically aware of the materials / content they access on-line and be guided to validate the accuracy and plausibility of information.
+This is taught with reference to the 4Cs (Content, Contact, Conduct and Commerce) - Pupils are taught to acknowledge the source of information used and to respect copyright when using material accessed on the internet - Pupils are supported in building resilience to radicalisation (extreme views), by providing a safe environment for debating controversial issues and helping them to understand how they can influence and participate in decision-making - Pupils are aware of the Student / Pupil AUA's and are encouraged to adopt safe and responsible use of ICT, the internet and mobile devices both within and outside the school - Pupils are aware that their network activity is monitored and where pupils are allowed to freely search the internet, their internet activity is being scrutinised - Pupils may need to research topics that would normally be blocked and filtered.
+Any request to unfilter blocked sites, for a period of time, must be auditable and will have to be done by RM - Rules for use of ICT systems / internet are posted in all rooms - Pupils are taught the importance of information security and the need to keep information such as their password safe and secure - Staff act as good role models in their use of ICT, the internet and mobile devices - Due to the pandemic, we now have a successful Remote Learning policy in place, where children work on Microsoft Teams. - Working safely online is reinforced each day and children are aware of how to keep themselves and others safe on the internet.